Find partnership terms by letter

 Example:

 After completing the certified partner program, Brenda was awarded a partner badge as a top affiliate partner.
+Brenda added her partner badge to the footer of her website and shared it on LinkedIn to celebrate her certification.

 Noun